Equity for Aboriginal people in the legal system

 The Minister of Justice and Attorney General of Canada continues to work on the mandate letter commitment to advance the priorities of Indigenous communities to reclaim jurisdiction over the administration of justice in collaboration with the provinces and territories, and supports and funds the revitalization of Indigenous laws, legal systems and traditions.

 Justice Canada is working, in consultation with Crown-Indigenous Relations and Northern Affairs Canada on supports for communities who wish to enter into negotiations for their own Administration of Justice Agreements.
-Administration of Justice Agreements have the potential to provide a progressive approach to supporting Indigenous justice systems through practical and meaningful ways for Indigenous peoples to assume greater control over the administration of justice in their communities.
-These agreements could focus on the revitalization of traditional legal structures and laws, enforcement and adjudication of those laws, and harmonization with existing legal structures.
+Such agreements could provide a progressive approach to supporting Indigenous justice systems through practical and meaningful ways for Indigenous peoples to assume greater control over the administration of justice in their communities.
+These agreements could focus on revitalizing of traditional legal structures and laws, enforcing and adjudicating of those laws, and aligning them with existing legal structures.

 51. We call upon the Government of Canada, as an obligation of its fiduciary responsibility, to develop a policy of transparency by publishing legal opinions it develops and upon which it acts or intends to act, in regard to the scope and extent of Aboriginal and Treaty rights.